julien-lange/asynchronous-subtyping/README.md

 * Add the `--pics` flag if you want to print graphs (this might take a while in some cases)

-The files `file-Ti` must contain session of the following shape:
+The files `file-Ti` must contain session types of the following shape:

 - `!a;?b;end`
 - `rec X . !a; [?d;X, ?x;!b;X]`